Hyukoh: Band formation and rise in underground music scene

 Frontman Oh Hyuk was raised in several cities across northern China (Jilin, Shenyang and Beijing) for the first twenty years of his life due his parents' profession as university professors.
 Upon graduating high school in 2012, Oh moved to South Korea on his own to pursue music full-time despite his parents' strong opposition.
 Oh speaks Mandarin Chinese, Korean and English and his diverse cultural influences are directly reflected in Hyukoh's music, in which he infuses a mix of Korean, Mandarin Chinese and English lyrics.

-Im, Lim and Lee joined Oh to form Hyukoh in 2014.
+Im Dong-geon, Lim Hyun-jae, and Lee In-woo joined Oh to form Hyukoh in 2014.
 Oh was previously producing music as a one-man band under the name Hyukoh, and the members eventually came together and took on the name as the current four-piece band.
 The members came together largely by chance: Oh had already worked with Lee in the past, and Lim attended high school with Lee.
 Oh was introduced to Im through a mutual acquaintance.